 Initial public offering is the process by which a private company can go public by sale of its stocks to general public.
 It could be a new, young company or an old company which decides to be listed on a stock exchange and hence goes public.
+In simple terms it is first time the owners of the company give up part of their ownership to stockholders.
+Before that, the company is privately-owned.
+It’s also called “going public.”

 The company which offers its shares, known as an ‘issuer’, does so with the help of investment banks.
 After IPO, the company’s shares are traded in an open market.
 When the shares trade freely in the open market, money passes between public investors.